Romania

 Entry into effect of the Multilateral Instrument (MLI)

 In accordance with the reservation made by Romania based on art.
-35 (7) of the MLI, Romania submitted to the OECD secretariat on March 6, 2023 the notification regarding the fulfillment of the necessary internal procedures in order to produce effects by the MLI for the implementation within the Double tax treaties of the BEPS measures currently with 51 out of 89 treaty partners.
+35 (7) of the MLI, Romania submitted to the Organisation for Economic Co-operation and Development (OECD) secretariat on 6 March 2023 the notification regarding the fulfilment of the necessary internal procedures in order to produce effects by the MLI for the implementation within the double tax treaties (DTTs) of the base erosion and profit shifting (BEPS) measures currently with 51 out of 89 treaty partners.

-Therefore, the MLI will start to produce effects for transactions that will take place on or after 1 January 2024 for the withholding tax provisions and beginning with fiscal periods beginning on or after 1 January 2024, for the other tax provisions of the treaties.
+Therefore, the MLI will start to produce effects for transactions that will take place on or after 1 January 2024 for the withholding tax (WHT) provisions and beginning with fiscal periods beginning on or after 1 January 2024 for the other tax provisions of the treaties.

 DAC7